Astorga, Spain: Modern era

 During Isabel II of Spain's reign and after the 1845 Constitution, Astorga was represented by the progressive Santiago Alonso Cordero.
 In subsequent decades, other representatives included Pío Gullón Iglesias, part of the political alternative to Antonio Cánovas del Castillo, and Manuel García Prieto, who served as prime minister several times, the last in 1922, before Miguel Primo de Rivera's coup.

 With the outbreak of the Spanish Civil War on July 18, 1936, after miners' columns passed through toward Asturias, the Civil Guard and military took control of Astorga on July 20, keeping it—along with most of the province—in rebel territory.
 The Transition and democracy's arrival spurred further development, diversifying the economy through tourism, increased road transport, and revitalization as a regional hub.

 Religion

-Near Mount Teleno, a plaque was found with the inscription Marti Tileno, an indigenous god, lord of the mountain, whom the Romans likened to Mars.

 Religion has consistently shaped Astorga's historical development.
 No evidence of indigenous deities is recorded in Astorgan territory, likely due to its Roman military origin, but the presence of the god Caraedudi is noted in Cuevas—near Celada de la Vega— and a plaque dedicated to Marti Tileno was found in Quintana del Marco.